1220moritz/reverse-twitter-scraper/README.md

         returns if the account has an NFT avatar

 ### userID()
-        returns if the account has an NFT avatar
+        returns the userID of the account

 ### isBlueVerified()
         returns if the account is verified with a twitter blue check